hhanh00/bitcoin-akka-tutorial/index.md

 - "validate": It checks that the data is correct per protocol rules,
 - "final": It is finished!

+At the bottom of every page, you have a commit hash.
+I recommend that you sync the project to it because I won't necessarily cover every aspect of the commit.
+The project should always build but it may not do anything useful yet.

 [1]: https://github.com/TheBlueMatt/test-scripts
 [2]: https://github.com/bitcoin/bitcoin